prody/ProDy-website/tutorials/insty_tutorial/signint.rst

    @> Results are saved in clusters_INT_RIB_.pdb.

-To compute fingerprint of pi-stacking interactions use the prefix ``INT_PiStack_``:
+To compute the fingerprint of pi-stacking interactions, use the prefix ``INT_PiStack_``:

 .. ipython:: python